IBM/securitization_blockchain/README.md

 ## 2. Provision Cloud Services (**hosted**)

 Next, we'll need to deploy our service instances using the IBM Cloud dashboard.
 This step is only required if you're using a hosted Blockchain service instead of a local Hyperledger network.
-If you will be running the node application and Hyperledger Blockchain network locally, please skip ahead to the "Clone Repository" section

 ### Blockchain